MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 ### What data sources are supported on the VNet data gateway?

-Complete list of supported data services is available here: [Supported Azure data services](use-data-gateways-sources-power-bi.md#supported-azure-data-services)
+A complete list of supported data services:

+* for Power BI is available in [Supported Azure data services](use-data-gateways-sources-power-bi.md#supported-azure-data-services)
+* for Power Platform dataflows is available in [Supported data sources](data-gateway-power-platform-dataflows.md#supported-data-sources)

 ### Some of my data sources are connected to my VNet using service endpoint and some using private endpoint.
-Can I connect to all of them from Power BI using VNet data gateways?
+Can I connect to all of them using VNet data gateways?

 Yes

 ### Why am I not able to create a service endpoint for my data source in my VNet?

 Review [Azure VNet documentation](/azure/virtual-network/virtual-networks-overview) for restrictions (for example, region related) on VNets, endpoints, and associated azure resources.

 ### How do I create a private endpoint for my data sources and associate it to a VNet?